 - (323) 442-0097

-Residency in Community-Based Pharmacy Practice, USC School of Pharmacy, 2014
+Residency in Community-Based Pharmacy, USC School of Pharmacy, 2014

 Doctor of Pharmacy, USC School of Pharmacy, 2013

 BA Biological Sciences & Minor in Health Communication, USC, 2009

 Dr. Dang's practice sites include the community-based, collaborative practice clinics with the USC Pharmacies and Keck Medical Center of USC, the USC International Travel Health Clinic, and the USC Medication Management Center.
 His practice interests include: medication therapy management (MTM), comprehensive medication management (CMM), community-based pharmacy practice, advanced pharmacy practice, travel health, immunizations, community health, and disease screening, management, and prevention.

 Dr. Dang coordinates courses in introductory and advanced community pharmacy practice, self-care/non-prescription therapies, and travel medicine.
 He is also a national trainer for the APhA Pharmacy-Based Immunization Delivery program, the NACDS Community Pharmacy-Based Point-of-Care Testing Certificate program, and the CPhA/NACDS Advanced Practice Pharmacists Certificate Training Program.

 He is currently the chapter advisor for the Phi Delta Chi Omicron Chapter, the American Pharmacists Association Academy of Student Pharmacists (APhA-ASP), and the California Pharmacists Association (CPhA) Academy of Student Pharmacists.
-He is also on the Board of Directors of the Phi Delta Chi Omicron Alumni Association, the California Pharmacists Association (CPhA) Academy of Pharmacy Educators, the CPhA San Gabriel Valley Pharmacists Association, and the Journal of Contemporary Pharmacy Practice Editorial Review Committee, and the CPhA Pharmacy Leadership Network.
+He is also on the Board of Directors of the Phi Delta Chi Omicron Alumni Association, the California Pharmacists Association (CPhA) Academy of Pharmacy Educators, the CPhA San Gabriel Valley Pharmacists Association, the Journal of Contemporary Pharmacy Practice Editorial Review Committee, and the CPhA Pharmacy Leadership Network.
 He was also past president of the USC student chapters of Phi Lambda Sigma, the Associated Students of the School of Pharmacy (ASSP), the PharmSC Student Run Clinic, and Alpha Phi Omega.
 Dr. Dang was honored with the Alumnus of the Year Award from the Phi Delta Chi Omicron Alumni Association in 2015, the Kathleen Johnson Emerging New Practitioner Award from the Phi Lambda Sigma Phi Chapter in 2017, and the Distinguished New Practitioner Award from CPhA in 2018.